-- Awarding aid based on Apollo Career Center's established student cost of attendance and annual federal loan limits. - The Financial Aid Office will offer loan counseling and provide financial literacy resources to borrowers throughout their attendance at the school -from enrollment, through graduation or withdrawal, and beyond. - The Financial Aid Office monitors both entrance and exit counseling information to ensure that the required counseling sessions are completed by every student who has had a loan certified. - The Financial Aid Office will timely and accurately report enrollment status to NSLDS to promote school and student success. - In order to maintain eligibility for financial aid, students must be making satisfactory academic progress (SAP) toward a certificate. - Students who were dismissed for financial aid and/or academic probation violations and subsequently reinstated via the appeal process may have loans reduced or eliminated until satisfactory academic progress is re-established. - Exceptions may be approved by the Director of Adult Education and the Financial Aid Office.
+- Awarding aid based on Apollo Career Center's established student cost of attendance and annual federal loan limits. - The Financial Aid Office will offer loan counseling and provide financial literacy resources to borrowers throughout their attendance at the school -from enrollment, through graduation or withdrawal, and beyond. - The Financial Aid Office monitors both entrance and exit counseling information to ensure that the required counseling sessions are completed by every student who has had a loan certified. - The Financial Aid Office will timely and accurately report enrollment status to NSLDS to promote school and student success. - The Financial Aid office will conduct a periodic review of defaulters to discern who is defaulting and why.
+A review of data can assist in determining common characteristics among defaulters.
+Causes for defaults may include: absent or incomplete internal procedures, practices, and communication, particular programs and course requirements or structure, and ineffective counseling. - In order to maintain eligibility for financial aid, students must be making satisfactory academic progress (SAP) toward a certificate. - Students who were dismissed for financial aid and/or academic probation violations and subsequently reinstated via the appeal process may have loans reduced or eliminated until satisfactory academic progress is re-established. - Exceptions may be approved by the Director of Adult Education and the Financial Aid Office.